 - SAP proposes that ERP and Big Data should reside on the same database.

-- We evaluate the reasonableness of this proposal of using one giant database.
+- We evaluate the reasonableness of this proposal for using one giant database.

-Since HANA was first introduced, SAP has been proposing that HANA can do all types of database processing, transaction, analytics, read, write, insert, etc..
-SAP has proposed, because of the universal Swiss Army Knife aspect of HANA, that SAP customers can stop moving data out of the ERP system (and in fact all systems, but lets keep to the more simple version of the argument) and it can run all reporting on the ERP system.
+Since HANA was first introduced, SAP has been proposing that HANA can do all types of database processing, transaction, analytics, read, write, insert, etc. SAP has suggested, because of the universal Swiss Army Knife aspect of HANA, that SAP customers can stop moving data out of the ERP system (and all systems, but let’s keep to the more simple version of the argument).
+It can run all reporting on the ERP system.
 This would break with the way that reporting/analytics has been previously set up, where the data is migrated to a specialized data store, called a data warehouse.
-In the current solution design for instance when ECC is used with either BW or BusinessObjects, either BW or Business Objects sits on the data warehouse.
+In the current solution design, for instance, when ECC is used with either BW or BusinessObjects, either BW or Business Objects sits on the data warehouse.

 Important Foundational Logic to the SAP Proposal

 The foundational logic to this proposal is found in the column-oriented database design.
 The column-oriented table is optimized for reading access.
-Both BW and BusinessObjects places data from applications where they originate into data cubes.
+Both BW and BusinessObjects place data from applications where they originate into data cubes.
 These data cubes can be actual cubes called MOLAP, or emulated cubes called ROLAP.
-For the purposes of this article, the distinction is not important.
-What is important is that for many years, data cubes were the standard approach for improving the read speed and therefore the report run speed of data.
+For this article, the distinction is not important.
+What is important is that for many years, data cubes were the standard approach for improving the read speed, and therefore the report run speed of data.

 The concept behind doing away with the data warehouse and simply combining the ERP system with the reporting system on a HANA database is what I have covered up to this point.
 However, the following SAP promotional video takes the concept a step further but stating that not only would reporting be placed on HANA, but HANA would also be a location for Big Data.